I am broadly interested in animal cognition, welfare, and enrichment. I have occasionally dabbled in hand preference and laterality as well.

-My PhD thesis research focuses on how we could use cognitive research as a form of enrichment and better welfare for captive ruffed lemurs.
+My PhD dissertation research focuses on how we could use cognitive research as a form of enrichment and to improve welfare in captive ruffed lemurs.

 For my Masters thesis, we trained ruffed lemurs to show us if they are red-green colorblind, as well as incorporating cognitive tasks as a form of enrichment.